NEWS UPDATE — The Bouvet Island DXpedition team (3Y0Z), is pleased to make an important announcement about our transportation plans to Bouvet Island.

 “The 3Y0Z Bouvet Island DXpedition, scheduled for early 2018, has added a propagation section to their website.
 It is a series of videos showing propagation from Bouvet and spreading across the world.
 There is one video for each band, 10 through 80 meters.
 Find your spot on the globe and determine the times and frequencies most likely to provide you with a QSO.
 The site URL is: www.bouvetdx.org”

-NEWS UPDATE — A DXpedition to Bouvet is not to be taken lightly.
-Bouvet is a serious and dangerous place; demanding attention to safety, serious planning, physical and mental endurance, time to allow for storms and rough seas, and a team with the right balance of size, experience, talent, emotional stability, and sense of purpose.
-We feel we have met these criteria, but when we arrive at Bouvet we also need to attend to our obligations to you, our financial supporters and DX audience.
+JANUARY 16, 2017 — A DXpedition to Bouvet is not to be taken lightly.
+Bouvet is a serious and dangerous place that demands attention to safety, serious planning, physical and mental endurance, time to allow for storms and rough seas and a team with the right balance of size, experience, talent, emotional stability and sense of purpose.
+We feel we have met these criteria, but when we arrive at Bouvet, we also need to attend to our obligations to you, our financial supporters and DX audience.
 How we meet those obligations and expectations will define us as a team.

 It is our belief that, given the rarity of this entity, we must pull out all the stops.
 We must utilize maximum legal power, the best antennas, world class transceivers, propagation studies, the best location on the island, a safe vessel and crew, highly qualified helicopter pilots and the complimentary resources of our team.
 We will need near real-time information flowing to us through our extensive pilot system, so that we can maximize our primary purpose — providing QSOs.